NetworkwithJosh/IT-Project/CustomerService/Handling-Difficult-Customers.md

 - I stay focused on one thing: helping the user succeed.
 ---
 ## 4. Example Scenarios and How I Respond

+### Scenario 1: An Angry Client

+> “This is ridiculous!
+I’ve been waiting all day and no one has fixed this stupid system!”

+**My Response: **

+*I’m sorry for the delay, and I understand how frustrating this must be.
+I’ve just picked up your ticket and I’m reviewing the issue now.
+I’ll keep you informed as I go and do my best to get this resolved quickly.*

+### Scenario 2: A Client Using Profanity